foundata/guidelines/oci-container-image-guide.md

 ```

 Cosign wraps the predicate in an in-toto Statement and attaches it to the
 released digest as a signed attestation.

-The release environment MAY retain the
+- The release environment MAY retain the predicate file for diagnostics, but the
-JSON file for diagnostics, but the registry attestation is authoritative.
+  registry attestation is authoritative.
 - Release-time verification MUST retain the signed release-verification
   attestation before promotion.
 - The organization SHOULD export or back up release evidence so it survives